Sue: Bob Baker. Why do I know that name?

-When Romana skips between Eden and the Empress, Sue wishes she possessed such a machine.
+As Romana skips between Eden and the Empress, Sue wishes she had a machine like that.

-Me: Which locations would you store in it?
+Me: So which locations would you store in it?

-Sue: Hmmmm…. the Dordogne, probably.
+Sue: Hmm… The Dordogne, probably.
 Tuscany.
 That sort of thing.
 What about you?
 Wait, don’t tell me… The Red Rhino?

 Me: The red what?